 VRAM is often faster, more easily accessible, has more bandwidth, is easier to optimize to work with, etc.

-Graphics cards use the memory to store graphics data
+Graphics cards use memory to store data

 All data required to render a frame goes from your primary storage disk to RAM.
 The CPU recognizes the data is for graphics, so it’s sent to your VRAM.
 That’s where it sits until it’s required.

 Textures are the perfect example of vital graphics data.
 Without textures, your games would look like a bunch of random geometric shapes with no immersion quality to them.

 Everything from grass and stones to various elements of your gun is a texture glued onto a 3D model.